Vehicle registration plates of Kansas: Replacement plates

 Most specialty Kansas license plates are available to be reissued with the same serial number at the owner's request if they become damaged or illegible over time.
 Since Kansas does not have a rolling replate system, this duty falls on the vehicle owner to make sure their plates are legible to law enforcement and other motorists at all times.

 This process includes all Collegiate, Firefighter, EMS, Disabled, and most other specialty plates.
 However, they will not be reissued with an embossed serial or original designs, even if the plate holder has an older design, such as the first edition Agriculture plates.
 Instead, they will be issued with the most current design of the plate, and will be completely flat.

 The only style of plates that are not eligible to be reissued with the same serial are the standard Ad Astra or Capitol bases.
-If the owner wishes to retain their standard serial number, they can request it on a personalized vanity plate.
+If the owner wishes to retain their standard serial number, they can request it on a personalized plate.